manaskarra/RagaXonic-DL/README.md

-# RagaXonic: AI-Powered Music Generation
+# RagaXonic: AI-Powered Polyphonic Music Generator

 RagaXonic is a custom AI-based music generator that fuses Hindustani and Western musical traditions to produce unique polyphonic MIDI compositions.
 It uses a 3-layered LSTM neural network to analyze, learn, and create music based on input MIDI datasets.